-People from ancient nations of Egypt, Mesopotamia, Greece, and Rome used Aloe Vera for different purposes.
-For the ancient Egyptians, the Aloe was considered a sacred plant which held the secrets to beauty, health, and immortality.
-Their famous queens which include Cleopatra and Nefertiti were big fans of it because of its cosmetic benefits.
-Ancient Mesopotamians, on the other hand, believed that it had cleansing effects on the intestines.
-Even Alexander the Great, the man who created the Greek empire, recognized its healing benefits as he employed the use of Aloe juice to treat the battle wounds of his soldiers.
+Aloe Vera has been used by many cultures for centuries due to its soothing properties both topically and orally.
+For the ancient Egyptians, the Aloe was considered a sacred plant that they believed held the secrets to beauty, health, and immortality.
+It is believed that Cleopatra and Nefertiti were big fans of Aloe Vera because of its natural beauty benefits.
+Ancient Mesopotamians believed on the other hand that it had cleansing effects on the intestines.
+Even Alexander the Great, the creator of the Greek empire, recognized the healing benefits there using Aloe Vera to assist in treating the wounds of his soldiers.

 Characteristics of the Plant

-Aloe Vera tea is made from a cactus-like succulent which belongs to the genus of the liliaceous plants, and is easy to spot.
-This shrub which originated in the Arabian Peninsula and is grown for cosmetics, herbal remedies, food, and food supplements has thick leaves that store water, short roots that lay embedded in the earth, and flowers that bloom during summer.
+Aloe Vera tea is made from the succulent ‘Genus Aloe’, a common plant you'll spot in many homes and gardens.
+Aloe Vera originated in the Arabian Peninsula and is grown for cosmetics, herbal remedies, food, and food supplements.
+The Aloe succulent has thick leaves that store water, short roots that lay embedded in the earth, and beautiful flowers that bloom during summer.

-With its fleshy leaves which can grow up to 40 – 50 cm long and 6 – 7 cm wide, the Aloe plant is able to thrive in arid sandy conditions and can be easily cultivated.
-Because of its cosmetic and medicinal benefits, it is now being cultivated wildly around the world.
+Its fleshy leaves can grow up to 40 – 50 cm long and 6 – 7 cm wide, and store enough hydration to allow this shrub to thrive in arid sandy conditions and be easily cultivated.
+Thanks to Aloe Vera's cosmetic and medicinal benefits, it is now being cultivated wildly around the world.

 Modern Medicinal Value

-Aloe Vera is a source of important nutrients like vitamins B, C, E and folic acid.
-It also contains small amounts of calcium, copper, chromium, sodium, selenium, magnesium, potassium, manganese, and zinc.
+Aloe Vera holds many important nutrients like vitamins B, C, E, and folic acid.
+It also contains a small number of nutrients such as calcium, copper, chromium, sodium, selenium, magnesium, potassium, manganese, and zinc.
 All of these components mean this extraordinary plant offers several benefits, so let's talk about them!

-A word of precaution to people who already have diabetes: It is always best to consult a physician’s advice before ingesting Aloe Vera to treat the disease since the combination of medications used to lower blood sugar and Aloe may cause a condition called hypoglycemia.
+A word of precaution to people who already have diabetes: It is always best to consult a physician’s advice before ingesting Aloe Vera to assist in treating the disease since the combination of medications used to lower blood sugar and Aloe may cause health issues.